-Musicians — Looking for volunteers/groups who would enjoy sharing their musical talents with residents; church groups, choirs, dance groups, etc.
+Musicians - Looking for volunteers/groups that would enjoy sharing their musical talents with residents, church groups, choirs, dance groups, etc.

-Hospitality Helper — Looking for volunteers who would like to serve on a Hospitality Committee, serving for parties, special events and funeral lunches.
+Hospitality Helper - Looking for volunteers who would like to serve on a Hospitality Committee, serving at parties, special events and funeral lunches.

-Bingo Assistant — Assist residents in finding, covering, and calling off Bingo.
-Fridays, 2:45–4 p.m.
+Bingo Assistant - Assist residents in finding, covering, and calling off bingo numbers.
+Fridays 2:45-4 p.m.

 Visitor - Visit with residents on a one to one basis.

-Drivers — Volunteers to drive a 20-passenger bus.
-Need to have a Class B passenger-endorsed license one or two Sundays a month.
+Drivers - Volunteers to drive a 20-passenger bus one or two Sundays a month.
+Need to a Class B passenger-endorsed drivers license.

-House Sitter — Elmwood and Oakwood Samaritan Houses, late afternoon hours.
+House Sitter - Volunteers needed late afternoon hours at Elmwood and Oakwood Samaritan Houses.

-Various Opportunities — One-on-one visits, piano playing, sing-a-longs, reading to residents, craft projects, assisting residents on outings, musical performances, and table games.
+Various Opportunities - One-on-one visits which can include piano playing, sing-a-longs, reading to the residents, craft projects, assisting residents on outings, musical performances, and table games.
 Opportunities for individuals and/or families, anytime of the day or evening.
 Organizations to sponsor monthly birthday parties.

-Friendly Visitor — Come to visit and be a friend to some of our residents.
+Friendly Visitor - Come to visit and be a friend to our residents.

 Nail Care - Assist with "Fancy Fingers" (nail care).
 We provide all of the supplies.
 Time/day convenient to your schedule.

-Gift of Music — Come to play the piano or whatever instrument you play,
+Gift of Music - Come to play the piano or whatever musical instrument you enjoy playing!

 Bible Study Group - Lead a group of residents in reading scriptures.

-Talent — Whatever your talent is we would love to have you come and share it.
+Talent - Whatever your talent is we would love to have you come and share it with us.

-Various Opportunities — We have volunteer openings ranging from personal visits, drivers for our in-house shuttle van, creating and assisting with simple crafts or activities, reading stories, writing letters, sharing your musical talents once a month or assisting residents on outings.
+Various Opportunities - We have volunteer openings ranging from personal visits, drivers for our in-house shuttle van, creating and assisting with simple crafts/activities, reading stories, writing letters, sharing your musical talents once a month or assisting residents on outings.
 Training and orientation are provided for all volunteer positions.

-JFHML Friends Foundation — Friends group needs members to support the Library with fundraising projects, including working two- or three-hour shifts in used bookstore, Backstreet Books.
-Meetings are held in large meeting room of library second Tuesday of each month (except June or July) from 5-6 p.m.
-Also, people needed to help make “repurposed book art” for store.
+JFHML Friends Foundation - Friends group needs members to support the Library with fundraising projects, including working two or three hour shifts in used bookstore: Backstreet Books.
+Meetings are held in large meeting room of the library second Tuesday of each month from 5-6 pm.
+Also we need volunteers to help make "repurposed book art" for our store.